JasonWilliamsRTI/RCA/README.md

 ### SAS

-After installing the `RCA` `R` package, navigate to the installation folder and find the "\inst\SAS" subfolder which contains the file
+After installing the `RelComp` `R` package, navigate to the installation folder and find the "\inst\SAS" subfolder which contains the file

 `RelComp Macro C&C 98 example.sas`